adonisamarante/click-counter/README.md

 ## About this project

-Small project for learning the basics of testing with Jest and Enzime.
+Small project for learning the basics of testing with Jest and Enzyme.<br />
 Code wrote while watching a course from Udemy.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).